navarre007/VocabReader-Project/README.txt

 I'm still new to git so learning some new things.
-However, I've downloaded a book called "Git Pro" which seems nice (and more importantly: free).
+However, I've downloaded a book called "Git Pro" which seems nice (and more importantly: free!).